What Pressure Taught Me About

 Clarity.
 Steadiness.
 Sustainable Leadership.

-I've spent years inside high-performance environments, including tech startups and a 16-year career at Stanford University and understand firsthand how success can become fueled by pressure and over-responsibility.
+I've spent years inside high-performance environments, including tech startups and a 16-year career at Stanford University, where achievement was rewarded and pressure was often normalized.